 There is almost no limit for what you can add to a course.
 From videos to presentations, you can try it all.
 Thinkfic offers dynamic lessons as well as test and quizzes for a better learning experience.

 It’s a tricky one, as both course platform options are great.
 In terms of course creation, you can create interesting, varied courses using either one – they both work pretty similar in that regard.
 Their integrations are very similar, too.

 However, both of them have drawbacks.
 Not being able to email your customers when a new bit of drip content is released is really inconvenient, and that lets Thinkific down.
 However, Podia’s course and websites are nowhere near as customizable as Thinkific’s courses.

 It’s hard to make a choice because it really does depend on you.
 However, I think overall, we’re going to go for Podia as our top choice.
 Yes, it’s annoying that you can’t customize your website very much, but Podia is still a solid choice and is very beginner-friendly.
 If you’re dipping your toes in the water of course creation for the first time, you’ll find Podia to be a really friendly platform to use.
 If you’re on a budget, though, check out Thinkific’s free plan.

-- Podia vs Coursera – The Ultimate Guide For E-Learning Platforms When it comes to digital courses, Podia vs Coursera, have very little in common when it comes to features.
+- Podia vs Coursera – The Ultimate Guide For Learning Platform: When it comes to digital courses, Podia vs Coursera, have very little in common when it comes to features.
 See which one is best for all your needs!

 - Thinkific vs Coursera: Which is the Best Online Course Platform for You?
 Which platform is best to host your data Thinkific vs Coursera?
 We’re going to review the top online course platform features to make your decision easier.

-- How to Find the Best Online Course Platform Online courses are becoming increasingly popular.
+- How to Find the Best Course Platform: Online courses are becoming increasingly popular.
 Learn more here about the best online course platform including Udemy, Kajabi, Treehouse…